tri-cods/html-css/sections/create_site.md

     </ul>
     <strong>Think about the order of your content as you assemble the body of your page.</strong>
 </p>

+Don't worry about getting the content just write, as much as using this to review the structure of a webpage, and practice the creating a webpage.

 ## Additional Tags
 Here are two additional tags that might come in handy in assembling your page: